c2dc/iplite-sbseg2022/nuttx/graphics/README.txt

 apps/grahpics/nxwidgets
   The NxWidgets code is provided as a separate package located outside of the NuttX source tree (probably at this location).

-graphics/vnc
-  The future home of the VNC Remote Frame Buffer (RFB) server and client implementations.

 Installing New Fonts
 ^^^^^^^^^^^^^^^^^^^^